tylerdolezal/hybrid_MCMD/TUTORIAL.md

 ```plaintext
 metal_library: None or a list of elements to flip to [Cr, Fe, Mo, Nb, Ni, Ti, etc]
 ```
 Defines a set of metallic elements available for swapping or selection.
 If `None`, metal flips are disabled.
 The user must provide **POSCAR reference structures** in `src/chemical_potentials/` as `{metal1}{metal2}_POSCAR` (e.g., `CrNi_POSCAR`, always alphabetized).
 The algorithm uses the majority element as the primary reference and extracts chemical potential energies for all other metallic constituents.
+This setting is still under development and has not been thoroughly tested yet.

 ### Surface Properties
 ```plaintext